-However, at splits (e.g. multiple products) or junctions (e.g. multiple feeds), there are several possibilities.
-At a split or junction, a common choice is to use the largest flow for inventory control.
-For example, with a given feed, the largest product stream may be used for inventory control with the flow rates of the smaller product streams used for quality control.
+For an adjustable split and junction (e.g., multiple feeds), which introduces an extra degrees of freedom for control flow and inventory at the network level, a common choice is to use the largest flow for inventory control.6 For example, with a given feed, the largest product stream may be used for inventory control with the flow rates of the smaller product streams used for quality control.
 Similarly, with a given production rate, the largest feed rate is often used for inventory control and the smaller feed flows are set in ratio relative to this, with the ratio set point possibly used for quality control.